• Skip to main content

 Instructions

 • Preheat the oven to 400 degrees F. Line a large baking sheet with a silicone mat or parchment paper.
+For crispier and browner cauliflower, do not line the baking sheet.

 • Add the frozen cauliflower to a large mixing bowl.
 Toss with the olive oil followed by the curry, thyme, and salt until well-coated.
 If you don't want to use a bowl, you can also toss the cauliflower right on the baking sheet, but using a bowl helps ensure that the florets get well-coated.

-• Spread the cauliflower out in a single layer, making sure the florets aren't too close together, on the lined baking sheet.
+• Spread the cauliflower out in a single layer, making sure the florets aren't too close together, on the baking sheet.

 • Bake for 35 to 45 minutes or until the cauliflower is browned to your liking and is slightly crispy.
 Cooking times may vary depending on your oven and the size of the cauliflower, so keep an eye and increase or decrease the time as needed.
 Enjoy!